AnsHuLLranA/AnsHuLLranA/README.md

 All of my projects are available at [GitHub](https://github.com/AnsHuLLranA)

 ## 💬 About Me
 Hello!
-I'm Anshul, i am completed by computer science engineering at chandigarh university and a passionate developer.
+I'm Anshul, completed by computer science engineering at chandigarh university and a passionate developer.
 I specialize in:
 - **Scalable web applications**
 - **Efficient data structures and algorithms**
 - **Frontend and backend development (React, Node.js, Django, etc.)**